 As a best practice, we recommend you create a new Restricted secret key for Sync Inc. Sync Inc needs read permissions for everything and just write access for webhooks.

 Step 4: Select the destination database you want to sync your data to.
 We can sync to a new or existing database we provision and host.
-Or, we can sync to a database you host (just send us a note).
+Or, we can sync to a database you host.